HomeStage and TheaterThe Intergalactic Nemesis

 Even more gratifying is the way that Neulander has been able to take all the fond remembrances of his youth and craft them into something that is both homage and original at the same time.
 “For me, The Intergalactic Nemesis is all about tapping into my own personal inner twelve-year-old,” Neulander explains.
 “So it’s inspired by the Flash Gordon episodes I used to watch with my dad on TV on Saturday mornings when I was a kid, by the fact that I was seven when Star Wars came out, by the fact that I was eleven when Raiders of the Lost Ark came out.
 It’s also inspired by the pulp sci-fi of the 1930s, 40s, and 50s and by the things those stories inspired.
 Plenty of sci-fi action movies from the 80s come to mind – The Terminator, Back to the Future, Alien.
 But it’s also inspired by Golden Age Hollywood.
 The dialogue is our effort to hearken back to movies like His Girl Friday which just crackle.”

-It’s not just the dialogue that crackles but every element of The Intergalactic Nemesis as well, as thousands of people in hundreds of cities worldwide can no doubt attest.
+It’s not just the dialogue that crackles but every element of The Intergalactic Nemesis as well, as thousands of people in hundreds of cities around the world will no doubt attest.

 Anthony Letizia